piotrlaski/wilson/README.md

 The tool calculates and returns:

-1. **Kb value** - A scaling factor related to the structural changes
+1. **Kb value** - The temperature scaling factor related to the structural changes
 2. **ΔT (del_T)** - The photoinduced temperature change in Kelvin

-When `plot=True` is specified, the tool generates a PhotoWilson scatter plot showing the relationship between (sin θ/λ)² and ln(intensity ratios), saved as a .png file in the same directory as your input ratios file [1].
+When `plot=True` is specified, the tool generates a PhotoWilson scatter plot showing the relationship between (sin θ/λ)² and ln(intensity ratios), saved as a .png file in the same directory as your input ratios file.

 ## Methodology